 Handy also has an iOS and Android app so you can book through a mobile device Getty Images/iStockphoto

 Handy is one of those sites that can coordinate help in almost any area of your home — whether that's cleaning windows, or putting together a new Ikea bedstead.
 But they're also solid for connecting people with tech support on a variety of digital devices.
 And Handy also has an app for iOS and Android users, so booking someone can be done through a mobile device too.
+The brand is owned by the same company as Angi (formerly Angie's List) and so if you can't find the help you need on Handy, you can slide over the Angi's site too.

 There's a specific smart home section under services on Handy's site, where they highlight help from installing a smart lock to setting up a smart security camera.
 You'll get a price just by entering a zip code, and then describing a few details such as whether this is a replacement product, or one that's being installed the first time.